android/wear-os-samples/WearSpeakerSample/README.md

 ================================

-A sample that shows how you can record voice using the microphone on a wearable and play the recorded voice or an mp3 file, if the wearable device has a built-in speaker.
+A sample that shows how you can record voice using the microphone on a wearable and play the recorded voice or an mp3 file, if the wearable device is connected to a speaker (bluetooth or built-in).

-This sample doesn't have any companion phone app so you need to install this directly on your watch (using "adb").
+This sample doesn't have any companion phone app so you need to install this directly on your watch using `adb` or Android Studio.

 Pre-requisites
 --------------

-- Android SDK v28
+- Android SDK 30
-- Android Build Tools v29.0.2
-- Android Support Repository

 Getting Started
 ---------------